jwhalen-star/Various-Modular-Programs/README.md

-Please find within this directory programs that utilize basic modular programming functionality in various languages in which I explore various syntaxes and various programming strategies to address the given scenarios.
+Please find within this repository programs that utilize basic modular programming functionality in various languages in which I explore various syntaxes and various programming strategies to address the given scenarios.